shorvat/php-playground-on-aws/README.md

 aws iam delete-user --user-name UserPHPPlayground
 </pre></code>

-## Build your own PHP binary to execute it on AWS Lambda envirnoment
+## Build your own PHP binary to execute it on AWS Lambda environment

 Spin-up a AMI Linux 2 instance.
 Pick ```t2.medium``` as the EC2 instance type to have two cores and 4 GB of memory for faster PHP compilation times.